-HAVING EXAMINED the research papers submitted to the Academy concerning Shariah Rulings on Modern Companies: Holding and Other Companies, HAVING LISTENED to the discussions on the subject,
+HAVING EXAMINED the research papers submitted to the Academy concerning Shariah Rulings on Modern Companies: Holding and Other Companies,

 FIRST: DEFINITION OF MODERN COMPANIES

 1. Capital Association Companies

 They are companies that depend, in their establishment and formation, on the capital funds of the partners, regardless of the independent personality of each of them.
 These types of companies, which have tradable shares, include the following: